-If social norms can indeed reduce the extent to which specific acts come to mind, then they may offer a particularly powerful lever for shifting thought and behavior away from temptations and toward desired goals.
+Our thesis applies to behavior generally, which our first studies examine.
+It is also of specific relevance to problems of self-control.
+If social norms can indeed reduce the extent to which specific acts come to mind, then they may offer a particularly powerful lever for shifting thought and behavior away from temptations and towards desired goals.
 Testing this aspect of our theory, our final two studies explore how norms can reduce temptation and self-control conflict and, indeed, be harnessed intentionally to help people reach their goals in health and academic contexts.